timvink/timelinejs-with-flask/README.md

 ## How to extend

-Use _/static/img_ to place your images.
+- Use _/static/img_ to place your images.
-Use _/static/data/events.json_ to specify your events.
+- Use _/static/data/events.json_ to specify your events.
-Use _/templates/index.html_ to edit the page name,
+- Use _/templates/index.html_ to edit the page name.

 See the [TimelineJS3 documentation](http://timeline.knightlab.com/docs/options.html) for more options.
 Have a look at the [Flask Quickstart](http://flask.pocoo.org/docs/0.10/quickstart/) to learn more about flask.